cessda/cessda.cdc.versions/README.md

-# cessda.cdc.version2
+# CESSDA Data Catalogue v2.2.0

 The CESSDA Data Catalogue (CDC) harvests metadata from various endpoints.
 It uses different repository handlers to adapt the payload for each type of endpoint to a standard format (the [CESSDA Metadata Model](https://doi.org/10.5281/zenodo.3236171), CMM).

 ## Project Structure

 The CDC product is made up of several components, which can be grouped as Data Gathering, User Facing and Management.
-There are also some repositories which are concerned with Documentation & Issue Tracking and QA & Deployment respectively..
+There are also some repositories which are concerned with Documentation & Issue Tracking and QA & Deployment respectively.

 ### Data Gathering components